JGrycel/altera-scripts/readme.md

 ### Notes
 - You must fill in the location of your altera install in the `INSTALL` variable.
 This should point to `/some/path/intelFPGA_lite/20.1`.
 Manually remove the automatic error message code after filling in the `INSTALL` variable.
+- All HDL source files must be placed in the `src` folder of generated workspaces
+- All testbench fiels must be placed in the `sim` folder of generated workspaces
 - Testbenches should have a `$stop` command in them so that simulation ends.
 - Testbenches should have \``timescale 1ps/1ps` to be compatible with quartus post-synthesis simulations.